 Uncertainty in the financing sector

-Christian Miele (CEO Startup Association):
+Christian Miele (Chairman of the Startup Association):

-About the report:
+To the report:

 This publication is an excerpt from the German Startup Monitor 2023, which will be published for the eleventh time in September 2023.
 It presents the assessment of the current and future business and investment situation as well as the strategies of the startups surveyed as part of the German Startup Monitor 2023.

-With 1,825 companies surveyed, the German Startup Monitor is the most comprehensive startup study in Germany and is published annually by the Startup Association in cooperation with its partner and co-publisher PwC Germany.
+With 1,825 companies surveyed, the German Startup Monitor is the most comprehensive start-up study in Germany and is published annually by the Startup Association in cooperation with its partner and co-publisher PwC Germany.

-About the Startup-Verband
+About the Startup Association